International Applicants FAQs

 - While there are strict guidelines to follow, an international student with an F-1 visa may work.
 If international students are interested in working while attending MPA, they can contact Sarah McFarland for assistance and approval.

 - International students and host families will work together to get and set-up a cell phone.
 The cost of the phone and service will be paid entirely by the international student.
 The international student should have an international bank card for use while in the United States.
 If they do not, then the host family will assist the student in setting up a local checking account that natural parents can deposit money into for their international student.

 - For independent applicants, MPA will assist international students and host families in getting a cell phone and bank account, as needed, during orientation.
 The cost of the cell phone and service will be paid entirely by the international student.

 A — Some international students use Visa or MasterCard debit/credit cards for purchases in addition to cash.
 Passports and other valuables can be kept with the International Student Coordinator if necessary.
 We strongly discourage international students from keeping large amounts of cash in their possession.

 A — Minnesota has four distinct seasons: a warm summer with daily highs from 80-90° F, a winter with daily highs that average 10-20° F and a temperate spring and fall with highs averaging 40-60° F. International students will need clothing for all seasons and it is critical that they come prepared with a warm winter jacket, boots, gloves and hats.
 Minnesota Weather Information

-- Independent Prior to travel, independent students must submit the Permission to Travel Form to Sarah McFarland, MPA International Student Program Coordinator.
+A — Yes.
+Travel is greatly encouraged during school breaks.
+Prior to travel, independent students must submit the Permission to Travel Form to Sarah McFarland, MPA International Student Program Coordinator.
 All travel, with or without host families, must be approved prior to departure.
 International student travel cannot interfere with school attendance.